Maine Shoreland

 The boat was old and hadn’t been used in awhile, but we decided it was worth saving.
 Dad guessed that if all the seams were re-caulked and the boat put in water to swell up a little it might be lake-worthy yet.
 Several nights after supper I helped with the caulking, gave it a new coat of paint, and we got the use of a neighbor’s pick-up truck to give it a lift down to Crystal Lake.

 Once in the water the boat floated, but it leaked.
-Dad said to be patient and to come back tomorrow with something to bail with.
-The next day I came back with a sand pail and bailed it out, and did the same the following day.
+Dad said to be patient and return the next day with something to bail out the boat.
+The next day I came back and used a sand pail as a bailer, and did the same the following day.
 By the weekend we went on our maiden voyage.
 We brought the pail and a big sponge Dad used to wash the car.
 The sponge was sufficient to keep up with the leaking and the boat slid through the water like an overgrown pickerel.
 I was delighted.

 Once I got my rowing technique to a satisfactory level I was given permission to take the boat out on my own, and did so many times.
 I’d keep it chained up to a ring in a rock next to the public beach and carry the oars back and forth from my house.
 It must have been a familiar sight to anyone who cared to look–a boy with two oars pressing on his left shoulder and, in his right hand, an orange life preserver, a fishing pole, and a soup can full of dirt and worms.
 That was a good summer.

 Many more camps, cottages, houses, and homes have Crystal Lake as an address compared to when I was a boy.
-Here are a few of the current listings where enjoyment of Crystal Lake comes with the title:
+Click on the green box above to learn more about the current listings where enjoyment of Crystal Lake comes with the title.